ntczkjfg/joplin-plugin-collapsible-block/README.md

 ```
 (for readability, the last way is recommended)

 Blocks will remember if you left them opened or closed.
-They will do so by editing the opener in the editor from :{ to :{:{ when opened, or back to :{ when closed.
+They will do so by editing the opener in the editor from `:{` to `:{:{` when opened, or back to `:{` when closed.
 You may also do this manually.

+If you don't want it to remember if you left a block opened or closed, you can turn this off globally in the plugin settings - or on a per-block basis by doubling the end token, from `}:` to `}:}:`.
+When you do this, you can still open and close the block in the webview, but they will not save their state in the editor - so the next time the note is loaded, they will be opened or closed again, depending on whether their opening token is `:{:{` or `:{`, respectively.
+So a block like `:{:{this}:}:` will always be initially open when you open a note, while a block like `:{this}:}:` will always be initially closed when you open a note.

 When nesting blocks within blocks, they will be color-coded in the editor, and may also be color-coded in the webview.
 These can both be controlled in the plugin Settings tab.